-EM radiation is created when an atomic particle, such as an electron, is accelerated by an electric field, causing it to move.
-The movement produces oscillating electric and magnetic fields, which travel at right angles to each other in a bundle of light energy called a photon.
-Photons travel in harmonic waves at the fastest speed possible in the universe: 186,282 miles per second (299,792,458 meters per second) in a vacuum, also known as the speed of light.
+Electromagnetic radiation is created when a charged atomic particle, such as an electron, is accelerated by an electric field, causing it to move.
+The movement produces oscillating electric and magnetic fields, which travel at right angles to each other, according to an online physics and astronomy course from PhysLink.com.
 The waves have certain characteristics, given as frequency, wavelength or energy.

-A wavelength is the distance between two consecutive peaks of a wave.
-This distance is given in meters (m) or fractions thereof.
+A wavelength is the distance between two consecutive peaks of a wave, according to the University Corporation for Atmospheric Research (UCAR).
+This distance is given in meters or fractions thereof.
 Frequency is the number of waves that form in a given length of time.
 It is usually measured as the number of wave cycles per second, or hertz (Hz).
-A short wavelength means that the frequency will be higher because one cycle can pass in a shorter amount of time, according to the University of Wisconsin.
+A short wavelength means that the frequency will be higher because one cycle can pass in a shorter amount of time.
 Similarly, a longer wavelength has a lower frequency because each cycle takes longer to complete.

-EM radiation spans an enormous range of wavelengths and frequencies.
-This range is known as the electromagnetic spectrum.
-The EM spectrum is generally divided into seven regions, in order of decreasing wavelength and increasing energy and frequency.
-The common designations are: radio waves, microwaves, infrared (IR), visible light, ultraviolet (UV), X-rays and gamma rays.
-Typically, lower-energy radiation, such as radio waves, is expressed as frequency; microwaves, infrared, visible and UV light are usually expressed as wavelength; and higher-energy radiation, such as X-rays and gamma rays, is expressed in terms of energy per photon.
+Electromagnetic radiation spans an enormous range of wavelengths and frequencies.
+This range is known as the electromagnetic spectrum, according to UCAR.
+The electromagnetic spectrum is generally divided into seven regions, in order of decreasing wavelength and increasing energy and frequency.
+The common designations are radio waves, microwaves, infrared (IR), visible light, ultraviolet (UV) light, X-rays and gamma-rays.

-Radio waves are at the lowest range of the EM spectrum, with frequencies of up to about 30 billion hertz, or 30 gigahertz (GHz), and wavelengths greater than about 10 millimeters (0.4 inches).
-Radio is used primarily for communications including voice, data and entertainment media.
+Radio waves are at the lowest range of the electromagnetic spectrum, with frequencies of up to about 30 billion hertz, or 30 gigahertz (GHz), and wavelengths greater than about 0.4 inch (10 millimeters).
+Radio is used primarily for communications, including voice, data and entertainment media.

-Microwaves fall in the range of the EM spectrum between radio and IR.
-They have frequencies from about 3 GHz up to about 30 trillion hertz, or 30 terahertz (THz), and wavelengths of about 10 mm (0.4 inches) to 100 micrometers (μm), or 0.004 inches.
-Microwaves are used for high-bandwidth communications, radar and as a heat source for microwave ovens and industrial applications.
+Microwaves fall in the range of the electromagnetic spectrum between radio and IR.
+They have frequencies from about 3 GHz to 30 trillion hertz, or 30 terahertz (THz), and wavelengths of about 0.004 to 0.4 inch (0.1 to 10 mm).
+Microwaves are used for high-bandwidth communications and radar, as well as for a heat source for microwave ovens and industrial applications.

-Infrared is in the range of the EM spectrum between microwaves and visible light.
-IR has frequencies from about 30 THz up to about 400 THz and wavelengths of about 100 μm (0.004 inches) to 740 nanometers (nm), or 0.00003 inches.
+Infrared is in the range of the electromagnetic spectrum between microwaves and visible light.
+IR has frequencies from about 30 to 400 THz and wavelengths of about 0.00003 to 0.004 inch (740 nanometers to 100 micrometers).
 IR light is invisible to human eyes, but we can feel it as heat if the intensity is sufficient.

-Visible light is found in the middle of the EM spectrum, between IR and UV.
-It has frequencies of about 400 THz to 800 THz and wavelengths of about 740 nm (0.00003 inches) to 380 nm (.000015 inches).
+Visible light is found in the middle of the electromagnetic spectrum, between IR and UV.
+It has frequencies of about 400 to 800 THz and wavelengths of about 0.000015 to 0.00003 inch (380 to 740 nanometers).
 More generally, visible light is defined as the wavelengths that are visible to most human eyes.

-Ultraviolet light is in the range of the EM spectrum between visible light and X-rays.
-It has frequencies of about 8 × 1014 to 3 × 1016 Hz and wavelengths of about 380 nm (.000015 inches) to about 10 nm (0.0000004 inches).
-UV light is a component of sunlight; however, it is invisible to the human eye.
+Ultraviolet light is the range of the electromagnetic spectrum between visible light and X-rays.
+It has frequencies of about 8 × 1014 to 3 x 1016 Hz and wavelengths of about 0.0000004 to 0.000015 inch (10 to 380 nanometers).
+UV light is a component of sunlight, but it is invisible to the human eye.
 It has numerous medical and industrial applications, but it can damage living tissue.

 X-rays are roughly classified into two types: soft X-rays and hard X-rays.
-Soft X-rays comprise the range of the EM spectrum between UV and gamma rays.
-Soft X-rays have frequencies of about 3 × 1016 to about 1018 Hz and wavelengths of about 10 nm (4 × 10−7 inches) to about 100 picometers (pm), or 4 × 10−8 inches.
-Hard X-rays occupy the same region of the EM spectrum as gamma rays.
-The only difference between them is their source: X-rays are produced by accelerating electrons, while gamma rays are produced by atomic nuclei.
+Soft X-rays make up the range of the electromagnetic spectrum between UV and gamma-rays.
+Soft X-rays have frequencies of about 3 × 1016 to 1018 Hz and wavelengths of about 4 × 10−7 to 4 × 10−8 inch (100 picometers to 10 nanometers).
+Hard X-rays occupy the same region of the electromagnetic spectrum as gamma-rays.
+The only difference between them is their source: X-rays are produced by accelerating electrons, while gamma-rays are produced by atomic nuclei.

 Gamma-rays are in the range of the spectrum above soft X-rays.
-Gamma-rays have frequencies greater than about 1018 Hz and wavelengths of less than 100 pm (4 × 10−9 inches).
+Gamma-rays have frequencies greater than about 1018 Hz and wavelengths of less than 4 × 10−9 inch (100 picometers).
 Gamma radiation causes damage to living tissue, which makes it useful for killing cancer cells when applied in carefully measured doses to small regions.
 Uncontrolled exposure, though, is extremely dangerous to humans.